ZoeLeBlanc/IntroToDH2020/schedule.md

 *Class Activities*

-- *Introduction to pandas and data manipulation*
+- Introduction to pandas and data manipulation
+- Introduction to EDA and Jupyter Notebooks

 *Assignment for next class:*